Service: Assistive Devices Program

 |Toll Free Phone||Client Inquiries: 1-800-268-6021|

 5700 Yonge St, 7th Flr

 View Google Map

 |Mailing Address||c/o Ministry of Health and Long Term Care - Assistive Devices Program|

 |Description||Support and funding to help Ontario residents with long-term physical disabilities acquire needed equipment and supplies. |

 * increases independence of people with physical disabilities

-ADP funding covers equipment in 26 categories including wheelchairs, prosthetic devices, diabetes equipment/supplies, orthotic devices, hearing aids, respiratory supplies/equipment, visual aids, communications aids, ostomy supplies, enteral feeding supplies and home oxygen therapy.
+ADP funding covers equipment in various categories including wheelchairs, prosthetic devices, insulin pumps and supplies, insulin syringes for seniors, orthotic devices, hearing devices, pressure modification devices, respiratory equipment and supplies, visual aids, communications aids, ostomy supplies, enteral feeding equipment and supplies, and home oxygen therapy.

 |Sup.
 Description||Listing of assistive devices eligible for coverage |